BCE: Aristotle passed away. “Aristotle was almost

 philosophers."
 Elijah b.
 Eliezer of Candia, who edited the

-divine," because, having been endowed by nature with a sacredly superior
+"the divine," because, having been endowed by nature with a sacredly

-intellect, he could understand of himself what others could receive only from
+superior intellect, he could understand of himself what others could receive

 161: Roman emperor Antoninus Pius passed away.
 He was the handpicked successor of Hadrian.
 Antonious undid the anti-Jewish decrees of his predecessor and when he died the Jewish people lost one of the few friends they ever had sitting on the throne in Rome.